CLI Reference

 team_ref | Team reference to check required tools (optional) |

-cliq doctorcliq doctor @cliq/feature-dev-jscliq doctor test
+cliq doctorcliq doctor @cliq/feature-dev-jscliq doctor agent

-cliq doctor test <target> [options]| Argument | Description |
+cliq doctor agent [name]| Argument | Description |

 |---|---|